Toryt/contracts/README.md

 supported, this will be our basis.
 Code will not be changed to support older versions, but it is interesting to know how far back we can go.

-nodejs testing is now only done for Mac, by hand, and on Linux, by Travis.
+nodejs testing is now only done for Mac, by hand, and on Linux, by [Travis].
 It is necessary to also find a way to do continuous testing for nodejs on Windows 10 at least.
 Again, code will not be changed to support older versions, but it is interesting to know how far back we can go.